Jul 13, 2021

 Effects of Mobile Addiction in Teenagers

+Same with mobile phones.
 Advanced technology brings both positive and negative effects to our daily life.
-Same with mobile phones.
 It can help in empowering teens or even take them to depression anxiety.
-However, The negative effects of mobile phones are more than positive effects.
+However, The adverse effects of mobile phones are more than positive effects.

 This smartphone addiction is affecting health.
 It can hamper teens' mental health and overall development.
-Here are the major effects of mobile addiction in teens.
+Here are the significant effects of mobile addiction in teens.

 We are negatively affected by blue light, which is emitted by mobile devices.
 You lose sleep and melatonin production when your phone emits blue light.
 A teenager spends more time online, watching videos, and checking email and text messages.

-Using mobile devices before going to bed will contribute to compromising a person's sleep by keeping them awake for so long.
-This will disturb your sleeping pattern and most of the time they are sleep deprived.
-Even some teens use devices for a whole night, don't get enough sleep, and face insomnia & illness.
+Using mobile devices before going to bed will compromise a person's sleep by keeping them awake for so long.
+This will disturb your sleeping pattern, and most of the time, they are sleep deprived.
+Even some teens use devices for a whole night, don't get enough sleep and face insomnia & illness.

 Physical Health Issues

-Every mobile addict is facing the same physical health like eyesight problems, neck and back problems, etc. A study conducted recently found that almost 46% of teens with digital device addiction suffer from physical health issues.
+Every mobile addict faces the same physical health like eyesight problems, neck and back problems, etc. A study conducted recently found that almost 46% of teens with digital device addiction suffer from physical health issues.